monarchwadia/ragged/README.md

 #### Inline adapter

 > [!TIP]
 > You can see an example of how to use an inline adapter in the examples folder.
 [Click here](examples/nodejs/custom-adapter-inline.ts) to see the example.
-This is a working example, so if you [set up Ragged locally](#development-instructions), you can execute the example using `pnpm run:example custom-adapter-inline.ts`.
+This is a fully working example, so if you [set up Ragged locally](#development-instructions), you can execute the example using `pnpm run:example custom-adapter-inline.ts`.

 An inline adapter is a simple way to create a custom adapter.
 You can define the adapter inline when you create a new instance of the `Chat` class.